XSAM/otelsql/README.md

 It is an OpenTelemetry instrumentation for Golang `database/sql`, a port from https://github.com/open-telemetry/opentelemetry-go-contrib/pull/505.

-It can only instrument traces for the present.
+It instruments traces and metrics.

 ## Install